The ultimate Queenstown bungy guide: 3, 2, 1 – Jump!

 The Ledge – Perched High Above Queenstown

-Clinging precariously to the edge of a mountain, there is no doubt that the Ledge Bungy offers up the best views in Queenstown!
+Clinging precariously to the edge of Bob’s Peak, there is no doubt that the Ledge Bungy offers up the best views in Queenstown!

 You’ll find the Ledge Bungy at the top of the gondola ride, along with the Luge and a popular restaurant.
 With so much to do up there, it’s worth planning a full morning or afternoon to really make the most of your time up there.